Agnes Burrell Kerrison1

 F, #27501, b.
 1831, d.
 13 March 1918

-Agnes Burrell Kerrison was born in 1831 at London, England.2 She was the daughter of General Sir Edward Kerrison, 1st Bt. and Mary Martha Ellice.1 She married William Bateman-Hanbury, 2nd Baron Bateman of Shobdon, son of William Bateman-Hanbury, 1st Baron Bateman of Shobdon and Elizabeth Chichester, on 13 May 1854 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 13 March 1918.1
+Agnes Burrell Kerrison was born in 1831 at London, EnglandG.2 She was the daughter of General Sir Edward Kerrison, 1st Bt. and Mary Martha Ellice.1 She married William Bateman-Hanbury, 2nd Baron Bateman of Shobdon, son of William Bateman-Hanbury, 1st Baron Bateman of Shobdon and Elizabeth Chichester, on 13 May 1854 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 13 March 1918.1

-As a result of her marriage, Agnes Burrell Kerrison was styled as Baroness Bateman of Shobdon on 13 May 1854.
+After her marriage, Agnes Burrell Kerrison was styled as Baroness Bateman of Shobdon on 13 May 1854.
 From 13 May 1854, her married name became Bateman-Hanbury.

 Citations